syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ### Creating custom editor using layouts

 Layouts such as Grid, StackLayout, ContentView, and ScrollView can be added as custom editor.
-Here, the label and Imageview in Grid are loaded as custom editors for `ContactName` property.
+Here, the label and image view in Grid are loaded as custom editors for `ContactName` property.

 {% tabs %}
 {% highlight xaml %}